Creating confident communicators in primary and secondary school

 Voice 21 has selected 36 schools across Liverpool to become leaders in spoken language.
 Teachers in these schools will be trained up to build communication skills into the curriculum.
 Leader schools will collaborate with an additional 60 schools across Liverpool and build a city-wide network of excellence in classroom communication.

-Thousands of disadvantaged children will be encouraged to express their opinions by taking part in debates and discussions in the classroom in primary and secondary schools.
+Thousands of disadvantaged children will be encouraged to express their opinions in the classrooms of primary and secondary schools.
+They will be show how to articulate questions and ideas, and engage in conversations with their peers, without this being seen as a negative.
 They will also be invited to lead their very own TED-style talks and speak at conferences and events.